 Application documents

-The signature form is the attachment you received via email when you registered your application online.
-Please print it and bring it with you.
-If you are handing in your application at a Danish embassy, please bring a filled-out application form instead. (www.udi.no/forms)
+You will find the signature form as a PDF on the receipt page when you register your application online.
+Please print this form, sign it, and bring it with you to your appointment.
+If you are submitting your application at a Danish embassy, please bring a filled-out application form instead. (www.udi.no/forms).

 You can use this form Form for granting Power of Attorney, pdf, 710 kB (pdf, 199 kB) (www.udi.no/forms) or the form you received by email when you registered your application in the Application Portal.